steve24grd/clean-todo/docs/architectural-guideline.md

-I'll scan the repository structure and a few key files (like package.json, README, and common folders such as app/, src/, prisma/, and API directories) to accurately describe the current architecture and conventions.
-Running these read-only inspections in parallel to keep this to a single discovery round.

 ## Clean Todo Architecture Guide

 This document prescribes how this codebase is organized and how to extend it while preserving Clean Architecture (Hexagonal / Ports & Adapters) principles.